Guest Post by Traci Pichette

 - Stay positive.
 You know the conversations in your head?
 Start listening.
 Negative thoughts can derail your goals.
 Replace thoughts such as “relaxation is unproductive and wasted time” with positive ones like, “I’m relaxing so I can free my mind to be more creative and feel happier, for myself and for my family.”

 - Be flexible.
-Choose something you enjoy, something that makes you feel relaxed, and establish your routine.
-If the activity starts to feel like a burden, give yourself permission to try something else.
+Choose something you enjoy, something that makes you feel relaxed, like playing casino games on https://sitidigiochi.com/casino/888casino/ and earning money, and establish your routine.

 Unsure where to start?
 Spend a few minutes on the phone with a friend and brainstorm together.
 Here are a few ideas to give you a boost.